tanjieling0/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
-   Some example commands you can try:

-    * `list` : Lists all contacts.

-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 role/employee` : Adds an employee named `John Doe` to the Address Book.

-    * `delete i/3` : Deletes the contact with ID 3 from NetConnect.

-    * `clear` : Deletes all contacts.
-(We caution against doing this until you have fully experimented with the sample contacts provided.

-    * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.